Uranium mining: Seawater recovery

 One method of extracting uranium from seawater is using a uranium-specific nonwoven fabric as an adsorbent.
 The total amount of uranium recovered from three collection boxes containing 350 kg of fabric was >1 kg of yellowcake after 240 days of submersion in the ocean.
 The experiment by Seko et al. was repeated by Tamada et al. in 2006.
 They found that the cost varied from ¥15,000 to ¥88,000 depending on assumptions and "The lowest cost attainable now is ¥25,000 with 4g-U/kg-adsorbent used in the sea area of Okinawa, with 18 repetitionuses[sic]."
 With the May, 2008 exchange rate, this was about $240/kg-U.

 In 2012, ORNL researchers announced the successful development of a new adsorbent material dubbed "HiCap", which vastly outperforms previous best adsorbents, which perform surface retention of solid or gas molecules, atoms or ions.
 "We have shown that our adsorbents can extract five to seven times more uranium at uptake rates seven times faster than the world's best adsorbents," said Chris Janke, one of the inventors and a member of ORNL's Materials Science and Technology Division.
 HiCap also effectively removes toxic metals from water, according to results verified by researchers at Pacific Northwest National Laboratory.

 In 2012 it was estimated that this fuel source could be extracted at 10 times the current price of uranium.

 In 2014, with the advances made in the efficiency of seawater uranium extraction, it was suggested that it would be economically competitive to produce fuel for light water reactors from seawater if the process was implemented at large scale.
-Uranium extracted on an industrial scale from seawater would constantly be replenished by both river erosion of rocks and the natural process of uranium dissolved from the surface area of the ocean floor, both of which maintain the solubility equilibria of seawater concentration at a stable level.
-Some commentators have argued that this strengthens the case for nuclear power to be considered a renewable energy.